neerajadhav/GuessStreamLit/README.md

 - Make sure your `.env` file has the correct API key
 - Verify the API key is active in Google AI Studio
 - Check for any billing issues in your Google Cloud account
+- Try different models if one isn't working

+### Model Selection Tips
+- Start with **Gemini 1.5 Flash** for best value
+- Use **Gemini 1.5 Flash 8B** for maximum speed and lowest cost
+- Try **Gemini 1.5 Pro** for higher quality riddles
+- Experimental models may have limited availability

 ### Installation Issues
 ```bash